marklauter/tdd/notes.md

 # TDD notes

-## what is a test
+## What's a test?
-A test is an examination of facts that confirms hypothesis.
+A test is an examination of facts that confirms a hypothesis.

-## what are the kinds of tests
+## What are some kinds of tests?

+### Unit Tests
-- unit - verifies individual code components, like classes or functions, in isolation. test tool: Xunit
+- verifies individual code components, like classes or functions, in isolation. test tool: Xunit

+### Integration Test
-- integration - verifies interaction between sets of components. test tool: Xunit
+- verifies interaction between sets of components. test tool: Xunit

+### End-to-End Tests
-- end-to-end - verifies use case scenarios, or workflows, against the deployed application. test tool: Xunit
+- verifies use case scenarios, or workflows, against the deployed application. test tool: Xunit

+### Static Code Analysis
-- static code analysis (hints, warnings, sonar) - scan code on merge for best practice conformity, secrets, maintainability. test tool: LINT, Sonar, Roslyn. related: editorconfig
+- (hints, warnings, sonar)
+- scan code on merge for best practice conformity, secrets, maintainability.
+- test tool: LINT, Sonar, Roslyn. related: editorconfig

+### Dynamic Analysis
-- dynamic code analysis - purpose identify runtime issues like memory leaks and performance issues. test tool: OWASP ZAP, etc
+- purpose identify runtime issues like memory leaks and performance issues.
+- test tool: OWASP ZAP, etc

 ## what's the point of /unit/ testing
 - what's a unit? the smallest possible source code block that provides value within a domain context